 Correct file permissions for wp-config

-The wp-config is the configuration file of your wordpress and is one of the most sensitive files in the entire directory.
-Protect this with a permission of 400.
-This means even the user and the server has no right to edit, whereas other can not even read.
+The wp-config is the configuration file of your WordPress and is one of the most sensitive files in the entire directory.
+Protect this with permission of 400.
+This means even the user and the server has no right to edit, whereas others can not even read.

 Correct file permission for the PHP file in the wp-root

 PHP file in the wp-root is a blank file that hides the entire directory.
-Without this the entire file directory will be bare for all to see.
+Without this, the entire file directory will be bare for all to see.
 The suggested file permission for this PHP file is 444.
-It is a permission of to read only for all, including the user and the group.
+It is permission to read-only for all, including the user and the group.